 Physical Vapour Deposition (PVD) methods generally use magnetron sputtering or thermal evaporation systems.
 Metal thin films in the 10 to 20 nm thickness range are deposited at low rates (typically around 0.01 nm/s) on the basal plane of an internal reflection element.
 The low deposition rate and thickness provide a rough surface with an island structure which is known to contribute favourably to signal enhancement.

 Although metal deposition with PVD methods is relatively quick and easy, the layers can be less mechanically stable than those prepared with chemical (electroless) methods.
-In our hands, enhancement factors are often slightly lower as well.
+In our experience, enhancement factors are often slightly lower as well.

 Chemical (Electroless) Deposition